 Quality Specifications

 Wobbe Index: During normal operation the Wobbe Index for the Natural Gas shall not be lower than 50.76 MJ/m3 or higher than 55.8 MJ/m3.
-During abnormal state of operation the Wobbe Index for the Natural Gas shall not be lower than 50.04 MJ/m3 or higher than 55.8 MJ/m3 – require a preparedness plan approved by The Danish Safety Technology Authority (Sikkerhedsstyrelsen).
+During abnormal state of operation the Wobbe Index for the Natural Gas shall not be lower than 50.04 MJ/m3 or higher than 55.8 MJ/m3 and requires a preparedness plan that is approved by The Danish Safety Technology Authority (Sikkerhedsstyrelsen).
 A preparedness plan for the Entry Point at Ellund has been approved.

 Relative Density: The Relative Density of the Natural Gas shall not be lower than 0.555 or higher than 0.7.